Enrollment

 JUMP students in graduate programs requiring thirty-three (33) or more hours may complete a maximum of fifteen (15) hours as undergraduate students.
 For undergraduate candidates pursuing a first baccalaureate degree in combination with a Master's degree in a graduate program requiring thirty-three (33) or more hours, twelve (12) graduate hours may be counted on both the undergraduate and graduate transcript.

-JUMP students should apply for admission to the Graduate School for the corresponding Master's Program upon or before earning the maximum allowed graduate hours or upon earning the Bachelor's degree, whichever occurs first.
-Students who reach the maximum number of graduate hours may continue their Bachelor's degree by taking only undergraduate courses and delaying admission to the graduate school.
+JUMP students should apply for admission to Graduate Studies for the corresponding Master's Program upon or before earning the maximum allowed graduate hours or upon earning the Bachelor's degree, whichever occurs first.
+Students who reach the maximum number of graduate hours may continue their Bachelor's degree by taking only undergraduate courses and delaying admission to Graduate Studies.

 Program admission criteria for the Master's degree may be waived for JUMP students at the discretion of individual program Directors and/or Committees.